DivergentDraco/School-Eye-Tracking-Project/README.md

 Sri Sangwan School is an institution that provides inclusive education for children with disabilities.
 Our project mission is to assist them by making insightful research recommendations that will make digital education more accessible.

 This project focuses on improving the well-being of Sri Sangwan School by providing research recommendations through surveys, interviews, classroom observations, and group study.
-Later on, we decided to researched existing eye tracking software and develop through existing API written by said eye tracking software developer.
+Later on, we decided to research existing eye-tracking software and develop through existing API written by said eye-tracking software developer.

  * Sean Arackal, Worcester Polytechnic Institute
  * Mohamed Adem Djadid, Worcester Polytechnic Institute